-Some venues have either Forestry Commission or privately run camping nearby.
+Some venues have either Forestry England or privately run camping nearby.
 Select your chosen venue from the homepage and view the venue information page which will detail any local camping options.
 Contact the nearest Tourist Information Centre for more details of local camp sites.

 Where can I stay?

 Contact the nearest Tourist Information Centre for full details of local accommodation.

 8. Environmental Impact

 Forestry England has some of the country's leading wildlife and habitat experts among its staff.
 All venues are carefully vetted to ensure that they will not have undue impact on the local flora and fauna.
 One of the many strengths of woodland, as a habitat, is its robustness, and its ability to "carry" people, and absorb sound and activity.
 The sizes of the sites we use ensure we can select an appropriate area for the concert which causes little or no damage to the wider site.
 After each concert litter teams clean and hand pick the site.
 It takes about 72 hours to de-rig the infrastructure and return the site to its original state.
 Similarly we work with local Police authorities to ensure there will be a smooth flow of traffic to and from all events.
 Sites are generally clear of traffic within one hour of closing the arena.
 The concert sites are not linked to any of our sensitive areas, and the tour is all about encouraging responsible enjoyment of the forest.
 These concerts give people a legitimate way to enjoy woodlands, in a responsible and fun way.

 Why does Forestry England host concerts?